Lazydayz137/yiimp-wBarryStyle-lulz/README.md

 <h2 align="left"> Container-Environment </h3>

+** important notice: Barry is the man.
+Just found this looking for any decently maintained pool stack.
+Damn.
+Holla at me my man.
+But Barry is a Gangsta, especially in the stratum-y area, amongst others.
+Word is Born. **

 ** important notice: intented for local usage. if you want it to be available on public network you have to add more security rules like firewalling **

 info: the Makefile in this repo only cointains some helper commands for easier handling